 Because these medical records are chock-full of patient PHI, which is the responsibility of healthcare providers to protect at all costs, Record Nations places special emphasis on security with our medical record scanning services.

 Each of the scanning providers in our pre-screened network meet all industry standards for scanning security—including compliance with HIPAA and HITECH—and we even offer full-service scanning options either at secure offsite scanning facilities or at your location for your convenience.

-After scanning and converting the entirety of your practice’s medical records to digital formats, the next step is to import these electronic health records into an electronic document management system (EDMS).
+After scanning and converting the entirety of your practice’s medical records to digital formats, the next step is to import these electronic health records into an electronic document management system (DMS).

-Using an EDMS, healthcare providers can more effectively manage and organize their newly electronic medical records across an enterprise-wide system.
+Using a DMS, healthcare providers can more effectively manage and organize their newly electronic medical records across an enterprise-wide system.

 Electronic document management systems are the true structure of healthcare providers using electronic health records.
 This is where the documents are stored online in one secure location, allowing medical practices to view and edit a patient’s full medical record in a single place.

-By converting paper medical records to digital formats and storing these electronic health records in an EDMS to create a paperless medical practice, healthcare providers are able to in turn streamline the overall function of their offices.
+By converting paper medical records to digital formats and storing them in an electronic health record system (EHR) to create a paperless medical practice, healthcare providers are able to in turn streamline the overall function of their offices.

 With benefits ranging from improved accessibility to patient records, to minimized storage costs and even PHR systems to help simplify patient-doctor communications, an increasing number of healthcare providers are turning to electronic health records as their primary method of managing medical records.